chinmaygarde/k.h/README.md

 ## Threading

 * **KThreadRef**: An OS thread.
-* Timing: Get the monotonic from the system monotonic clock.
+* Timing: Get the monotonic from the system high-resolution clock.
 * **KWorkerPoolRef**: A pool of worker threads.

 ## Filesystem